 Prizes include a monetary prize (£250 for Doctoral, £200 for Masters or £150 for undergraduate), conference fees, conference dinner, one night’s accommodation at the conference venue and one-year SRIP membership.

 The SRIP 37th Annual Conference will be held at The Prinicipal Hotel, York, Tuesday 12 – Wednesday 13 September 2017.

-The two-day event also includes a dinner which be held at the Hospitium, a 14th Century building located within the museum gardens.
+The two-day event also includes a dinner which will be held at the Hospitium, a 14th Century building located within the Museum Gardens in York.